 - The ½ cup of red wine will help add a lot more depth to this dish.
 However, much like the olives this too is optional and is not required for a tasty dish.

-- Make sure the oil is hot when you add the chicken as you want to quickly seal the chicken not stew it.
+- Make sure the oil is hot when you add the chicken as you want to seal the chicken and not stew it.

-There are ton of super easy chicken recipes that you can cook up.
+There are a ton of super easy chicken recipes that you can cook up.
 For example, you might be interested in something a bit sweeter such as the baked honey mustard chicken.
-It’s super easy to prepare and doesn’t need a huge amount of dishes to mak.
+It’s super easy to prepare and doesn’t need a massive amount of dishes to make.

 If you have any feedback regarding this easy chicken cacciatore recipe that you would like to share, then feel free to leave a comment below.
 I always love hearing your feedback so I can improve future recipes or make adjustments to this one.